March 12, 2026

 The Defence Mechanism

-The defence mechanism in this case can be stated simply: concede the dead, contest the meaning of the dead.
+The defence mechanism in this case can be stated simply: concede the dead while contesting the meaning of the dead.

 Its recurring components are familiar.
 First, locate intention somewhere safer than the outcome.
 Second, describe the causal chain in technical rather than human terms.
 Third, insist on ongoing review before judgment hardens.
 Fourth, frame the event as a deviation from policy rather than an expression of it.
 Fifth, substitute regret for responsibility.
 Sixth, rely on complexity itself as a solvent of blame.

 This is rational from the standpoint of institutional survival.
 Once intention becomes the primary gauge of moral seriousness, states enjoy the same advantage that criminal defendants seek in miniature: the ability to say, in effect, yes, the visible world is terrible, but our inward purpose was not.
-The more destructive the outcome, the stronger the incentive to retreat into purpose.
+The more destructive the outcome, the stronger the incentive to retreat into intentionality and states of mind.
+Responsibility, moreover, can be distributed across multiple actors, diluting accountability and distancing any one individual from the consequences of their actions.
+“I was just following orders, sir” remains the familiar refrain of those who did the deeds.

 The Wider Problem